-One of the DoD requirements is that the software must implement a methodology that ensures that the end user keeps the software up-to-date and all security patches are properly installed.
-In order to fulfill this DoD Cybersecurity requirement, JTLS-GO has moved to AdoptiumTM JDK, a full OpenJDK Java environment with a licensing paradigm allowing an application to deliver the software.
+JTLS-GO has moved to Adoptium, a full OpenJDK Java environment with licensing alternations allowing an application to deliver the software.
 The following procedure has been established and approved by the JS/J7 Cybersecurity branch:

 - Within days of an Oracle Java security release, Adoptium produces an equivalent version using infrastructure, build and test scripts to produce pre-built binaries of the OpenJDK class libraries.
-All Adoptium binaries and scripts are open source licensed and available for free. - Within two-weeks of the Adoptium JDK release, JTLS-GO provides a bug release version (JTLS-GO 6.1.n.0) including a full Version Description Document (VDD) for download to all authorized agencies.
+All Adoptium binaries and scripts are open source licensed and available for free. - Within two-weeks of the Adoptium release, JTLS-GO provides a bug release version (JTLS-GO 6.2.n.0) including a full Version Description Document (VDD) for download to all authorized agencies.
 All DoD agencies using JTLS-GO will be in full compliance with this specific Cybersecurity mandate as long as they download and use the bug released versions when distributed.

-The completed Cybersecurity paperwork and a current Gate completion certificate can be obtained by contacting Ms. Jessica Camacho, the U.S. Government Program Manager, at jessica.l.camacho.civ@mail.mil.
+Contact the U.S. Government Program Manager, Ms. Jessica Camacho by email at jessica.l.camacho.civ@mail.mil to obtain the completed Cybersecurity paperwork and a current Gate completion certificate.